Governor signs Medicaid transformation bill; new format projected to start in July 2021

 COVID-19 funding

-Cooper has made one of his signature public-health initiatives urging the General Assembly to expand Medicaid coverage to between 450,000 and 650,000 North Carolinians.

-Cooper chose to focus his comment on signing SB808 on the bill containing additional funding for COVID-19 testing and tracing, "which are vital in our fight against the pandemic."
+Cooper chose to focus his comments about signing SB808 into law on how it will provide additional money for COVID-19 testing and tracing, “which are vital in our fight against the pandemic.”

-The law provides $125 million of federal CARES Act funding toward “periodic testing for surveillance and occupational safety, and the hiring of temporary staff to augment contact tracing functions performed by local health departments.”
+The law provides $125 million of federal CARES Act money for “periodic testing for surveillance and occupational safety, and the hiring of temporary staff to augment contact tracing functions performed by local health departments.”

 It also provides $20 million to the N.C.
-Division of Childhood Development and Early Education toward “various childhood initiatives” in response to the COVID-19 pandemic.
+Division of Childhood Development and Early Education for “various childhood initiatives” in response to the COVID-19 pandemic.

 “I will continue working with legislators and the federal government to increase our testing and tracing capabilities to protect North Carolinians from this virus,” Cooper said.